luomus/atlas-backend/README.md

 Objective: Develop a new API to serve Atlas data dissemination and publishing

-Atlas data refers to the observations collected and stored in connection of the national bird and plant surveys.
+Atlas data refers to the observations collected and stored in connection with the national bird and plant surveys.
 This project concentrated on the distribution of Finnish bird species, which has been studied in three atlas surveys: the third atlas was conducted in 2006-10, the second one during 1986-89 and the first one 1974-79.
 The fourth atlas is coming up in 2022.

 The API is in this ATLAS repository, whereas [Lintuatlas](https://github.com/ATLAS-ohtuprojekti/Lintuatlas) repository contains a simple front-end example.
 The project focus has been on developing the API.